-Have you heard about our new Masters Degree courses at BIMM Brighton and BIMM London?
-Subjects available are Learning & Teaching In Creative Industries (MA LTCI) and Popular Music Practice (MA PMP).
-You can read more about the announcement here.
+Have you heard about our Postgraduate courses at BIMM Institute Brighton and London?
+Subjects available are MA Learning & Teaching In Creative Industries (MA LTCI) and MA Popular Music Practice (MA PMP).

 What are the entry requirements?